 The Louisiana Environmental Education State Symposium is a two-day professional development event hosted each year by the Louisiana Environmental Education Commission and our partner the Louisiana Environmental Education Association.
 Day one of the conference consists of day-long short courses packed with information, lesson plans or tours of environmentally important areas of the host city.
 Day two features hour-long concurrent sessions geared to grade level and presented by environmental educators from around Louisiana and neighboring states.
 The upcoming event will be held at the Baton Rouge Marriott on February 27 and 28, 2015.

-Registration is now open for the 2015 Louisiana Environmental Education State Symposium, to be held February 27-28, 2015 at the Baton Rouge Marriott.
-The registration form can be found at
+On-site registration will be available at the 2015 Louisiana Environmental Education Symposium to be held February 27-28, 2015 at the Baton Rouge Marriott.
+See you at the conference!

 Conference Registration Fees